CharlotteC21/CharlotteC21/README.md

 # 👋 Hi, I’m @CharlotteC21
-- 👀 I’m interested in Deep Machine Learning as it applies to a few issues, such as: cryptocurrency node mapping, making informed agricultural decisions for climate preservation, as well as how it can be applied to ancestry and genetic modeling.
+- 👀 I’m interested in <b>Deep Machine Learning</b> as it applies to a few issues, such as:
+  -  Cryptocurrency node mapping
+  -  Making informed agricultural decisions for climate preservation
+  -  Application to ancestry and genetic modeling
 - 🌱 I’m currently learning Python, and Data modeling!

 - 📫 Find me on LinkedIn, at: https://www.linkedin.com/in/charlotte-c-/

 <!---